Common Questions About Eye Treatments at London Vision Clinic

 LASIK – an abbreviation of laser-assisted in-situ keratomileusis – is the most popular Laser Eye Surgery procedure.
 It involves creating a flap on the surface of the eye and using a high-precision laser to reshape the cornea.
 These adjustments change the way light is reflected into the eye allowing the patient’s vision to be corrected or enhanced.

-At London Vision Clinic, LASIK eye surgery consists of five steps:
+At London Vision Clinic, LASIK surgery consists of five key steps:

-- Before LASIK treatment, the dimensions and properties of the untreated eye are minutely measured using such techniques as wavefront analysis and topographical mapping and through diagnostic instruments such as a pachymeter or an Artemis.
-From these measurements, we calculate the precise amount of LASIK correction.
+- Before LASIK treatment, the dimensions and properties of the untreated eye are minutely measured during a pre-operative assessment.
+This provides us with the measurement we need to calculate the precise amount of LASIK correction.

-- During LASIK eye surgery, a precision instrument called a microkeratome creates an exceptionally thin and accurate flap of corneal tissue from the surface of the eye.
+- During LASIK eye surgery, a precision instrument called a microkeratome creates a thin flap in the epithelium (surface tissue) of the eye.
 The microkeratome does not completely remove the corneal flap.
 It remains anchored on one side – allowing a surgeon to replace it in its identical position once the LASIK procedure is complete.

-- The corneal flap is raised, and an excimer laser sculpts the bed of the cornea to match to the dimensions determined before LASIK surgery.
+- The corneal flap is raised, and an excimer laser sculpts the bed of the cornea to the dimensions determined before LASIK surgery.

 - The surgeon replaces the corneal flap and, within minutes, natural forces hold the flap in place and the LASIK procedure is complete.

 At London Vision Clinic, our laser eye surgeons typically use PRK in 5-10% of cases.
 The procedure is most suited to patients with unusually thin or flat corneas, which could make them unsuitable for LASIK.
 Like LASIK surgery, PRK can be used to correct the full range of refractive errors.

 What Is LASEK?